New probe of non-Gaussianities with primordial black hole induced gravitational waves

 where the subscript ``G'' denotes the Gaussian nature of the primordial curvature perturbation.
 We note that as the scale decreases and approaches $k_{\rm UV}$, the PBH matter power spectrum approaches unity.
 This signals the transition into the non-linear regime, where the perturbation theory and the PBH gas description no longer holds.

 {\it{The non-Gaussian PBH gas}} -- We now introduce conventional local-type NGs, represented by the non-linearity parameters $f_{\rm NL}$, $g_{\rm NL}$ and $\tau_{\rm NL}$.
-Essentially, the introduction of NGs can have two effects on the PBH matter power spectrum.
-First, it modifies the initial abundance of PBHs~\cite{Byrnes:2012yx,Young:2013oia,Franciolini:2018vbk,Ferrante:2022mui,Gow:2022jfb}, leading to changes in the mean separation distance of PBHs.
-This effect alters actually the PBH power spectrum \eqref{eq:ppoi} by an overall factor while retaining its Poissonian nature.
-Second, it induces deviations from the Poissonian behavior in the spatial distribution of PBHs, leading to initial PBH clustering~\cite{Franciolini:2018vbk}.
+Essentially, NGs induce deviations from the Poissonian behavior in the spatial distribution of PBHs, leading to initial PBH clustering~\cite{Tada:2015noa,Young:2015kda,Suyama:2019cst}.
 This clustering effect is mainly governed by the primordial trispectrum, or more precisely, the non-linearity parameter $\tau_{\rm NL}$~\cite{Suyama:2019cst}.
-Thus we have
+Thus, working within the high-peak regime, i.e. $\nu\gg 1$, one gets that

 Here, $\bar{\tau}_{\rm NL}$ is an effective $\tau_{\rm NL}$ parameter defined as

 where the primordial curvature spectrum $P_\mathcal{R}(k) = 2\pi^2\mathcal{P}_\mathcal{R}(k)/k^3$ and $W_{\rm local}(k)\equiv(kR)^2W_R(k)$ is a smoothing function with scale $R$, where $W_R(k)$ smooths the energy density field over scales inside the Hubble horizon~\cite{Ando:2018qdb,Young:2019osy}.
 We mention that \Eq{eq:ppbhng} is derived in the large-scale limit when $kR\ll 1$, which is consistent with the PBH fluid description described above, since we consider scales $k<k_{\rm UV}\ll k_\mathrm{f}$.